 VA Disability Dependency and Indemnity Compensation: VA benefits are not taxable because they generally are for disabilities and are not subject to federal or state taxes.

 Military SBP/ RCSBP/RSFPP: Generally subject to state taxes for those states with income tax.
 Check with state department of revenue office.

-Maryland Pension Exclusion: Veterans 65 or older or totally disabled (or Spouse totally disabled) may qualify for Maryland's maximum pension exclusion of $27,100 under the conditions described in Instruction 13 of the Maryland resident tax booklet.
-If eligible, Veterans may be able to subtract some of taxable pension and retirement annuity income from federal adjusted gross income.
+Maryland Pension Exclusion: If you are 65 or older or totally disabled (or your spouse is totally disabled), you may qualify for Maryland's maximum pension exclusion of $29,000 under the conditions described in Instruction 13 of the Maryland resident tax booklet.
+If you're eligible, you may be able to subtract some of your taxable pension and retirement annuity income from your federal adjusted gross income.

 Overseas Pay Subtraction: Legal residents of Maryland may subtract up to $15,000 in overseas pay if he or she earned active duty income overseas outside the U.S. boundaries or possessions.
 If the total military pay exceeds $30,000, the individual is not eligible for this subtraction.

 Property Tax Exemption: A property tax exemption is available to Veterans with a permanent service connected disability rated 100% by the Veterans Administration may receive a complete exemption from real property taxes on the dwelling house and surrounding yard.
 These Veterans also may apply at any time and do not have to meet the September 1 filing deadline.
 Unremarried surviving Spouses also may apply for this exemption.
 Surviving Spouses of military personnel killed in the line of duty may apply for an exemption.
 Click here for current application.

 Renters' Tax Credit: A Renters' Tax Credit program provides up to $750 a year for those age 60 and over or 100% disabled if they qualify on the basis of income.
 Click here for additional information.